Back to blog

 A: Acknowledge the specific complaint or praise.

 Not "thank you for your feedback."
 Name the actual thing they said.
-"You are right that the matchmaking queue times are too long at off-peak hours."
+"You're right that the matchmaking queue times are too long at off-peak hours."
 This proves you read the review, not just the star rating.

 R: Reference what you know about it.

-Show that you have read the review AND you know your own game.
-"We have been tracking this since launch.
+Show that you've read the review AND you know your own game.
+"We've been tracking this since launch.
 The issue is that our player pool splits across too many regions during low-traffic hours."
-This transforms you from "generic developer" to "developer who is on top of things."
+This takes you from "generic developer" to "developer who's on top of things."

-A: Action, what is happening or what they can try.
+A: Action — what's happening or what they can try.

 Give a specific next step.
 Not a vague promise.
 "Patch 1.4 (next Thursday) merges the EU and NA queues during off-peak.
 Queue times should drop by roughly 60%."
-If you do not have a fix, the action can be: "This is on our roadmap for Q2.
-No exact date yet, but it is prioritized."
+If you don't have a fix, the action can be: "This is on our roadmap for Q2.
+No exact date yet, but it's prioritized."

 A human sign-off.
-"Thanks for sticking with us through Early Access, we are building this for players like you."
+"Thanks for sticking with us through Early Access — we're building this for players like you."
 Not "We value all our players and strive to improve."
 The difference is detectable from space.

 Bad vs. good, side by side